Jon-Erik Hexum: Death

 Hexum's body was then flown back to Los Angeles.
 He was cremated at Grandview Crematory in Glendale, California, and a private funeral was held.
 His ashes were scattered in the Pacific Ocean, near Malibu, California, by his mother.
-He left an estate estimated to be worth $255,000.
+He left an estate valued at $255,000.
 The death was ruled accidental.
 His mother later received an out-of-court settlement from 20th Century Fox Television and Glen A. Larson Productions, the production company behind Cover Up.

 The episode on which Hexum had been working was broadcast on November 3, 1984, two weeks after his death.
 Cover Up continued production without Hexum's character.
 Three weeks later, in the episode "Writer's Block", aired on November 24, Antony Hamilton was introduced as agent Jack Striker, posing as a new member of the modeling team.
 Hexum's character Mac is noticeably absent, said to be on another mission.
 At the end of the episode, Henry Towler (Richard Anderson) breaks the news that Mac has been killed on the other assignment and will not be coming back.
 In "Writer's Block", the following message ran that replaced the closing credits:

 When a star dies, its light continues to shine across the universe for millenniums.
 John Eric [sic] Hexum died in October of this year ... but the lives he touched will continue to be brightened by his light ... forever ... and ever.